sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 $ python3 driver.py tests/sum_to_n -e 0.5
 ```

 Let's walk through what happens now.
-First, the driver needs a basic sense of what the correct behavior for this application should be, so it builds and executes the application (on the representative input, if provided.)
+First, the driver needs a basic sense of what the correct behavior for this application should be, so it builds and executes the application (on the representative input, if provided).
 For `sum_to_n`, our basic understanding of arithmetic holds up, and we get that the sum of the numbers from 0 to 4 is indeed:

 ```